ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attribute-resources.md

 | 2021 | Cardiff  |    18 |                  Revenue | GBP Sterling, Millions |       **Final** |
 | 2021 | Cardiff  |  6.98 |   Average customer spend |           GBP Sterling |       **Final** |

-To configure a column as a resource attribute, specify the `type` field as `attribute`:
+To configure a column as a Resource attribute, specify the `type` field as `attribute`:

 ```json
 {